sobitd/Pizza-API/README.md

 bundle install
 ```
 Setup database with:
-> make sure you have sq3lite installed and running on your system
+> make sure you have postgresql installed and running on your system
 ```
    rails db:create
    rails db:migrate